ajakaja/ajakaja.github.io/_posts/2017-01-10-wizard-school.md

 ---

-I've been trying to start blogging for years, where the type of "try" in question is the one that's more like "wanting to, performing gestures in the direction of, and never following through".
-The Akrasiac's Try.
+I've been trying to start blogging for years, where the type of "try" in question is the one that's more like "wanting to, performing gestures in the direction of, and never following through": the Akrasiac's Try.

 It's never been hard to have ideas that feel worth sharing.
 But it's never been easy to turn them into long-form writing.
 One problem: my favorite bloggers are producing well-crafted, seemingly important essays on a weekly basis -- so it feels like that's 'what the job is', even if I have no history of ever succeeding at that.
 Another problem: I've never learned to get anything done (painfully aware of this).
 I'm a middle class white guy who was good at math, stumbled forward into a tech job and a video game addiction (recently wrangled) without having to work very hard.
 One of millions.